MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-azapi-update-resource.md

 **Key points:**

-- The resource group name and event hub namespace name are displayed in the `terraform apply` output.
+- The resource group name and Event Hub namespace name are displayed in the `terraform apply` output.

 #### [Azure PowerShell](#tab/azure-powershell)